Engineering Science

 -

 Lincoln sets no special requirements beyond those required from the Department of Engineering Science.
 Our standard offer for A-levels is A*A*A, and of those two must be in physics and mathematics.
-The third subject which provides the best basis for the course is further mathematics.
+The third subject which provides the best basis for the course is further mathematics, though this is not a requirement – we recognise that not all students have access to Further Mathematics courses.
 We also accept a range of other equivalent UK and international qualifications.
 A good performance in GCSE or other basic equivalent qualifications is necessary, and we look for evidence of a genuine interest in the subject.

 Find out how to apply here.